Dentist Seattle, WA

 Radiography is the imaging of tissue using radiation.
 In our office, our team uses x-rays to asses a patient's oral health when our professionals need to see parts of the body unavailable to the naked eye.
 Conventional radiography uses film, which has now been replaced by digital radiography because it is faster, safer, and more accurate.
-Summit Dental Care uses radiography to improve the treatment that our team offers patients, by being able to give a more accurate diagnostic.
+At Summit Dental Care, in Seattle, NamThien Vu, DDS uses radiography to improve the treatment that our team offers our Seattle patients, by being able to give a more accurate diagnostic.

 How Is a Digital X-ray Taken?

 X-rays fire minuscule amounts of radiation at a patient's body - aimed at the desired location - which the tissue will then absorb at different rates to make up a black and white image of the body part.
 This is helpful because if there are any abnormalities, they will also soak up the radiation and appear on the x-ray.
 Alternatively, x-rays can show the positioning of a body part for our accurate assessment, such as the jaw in the case of a patient having pain or difficulty chewing.
 The amount of radiation fired at the patient's body is the same amount of background radiation that a patient would normally experience in ten days.